arghaDEVIL/atf_aichatbot_sports_food_weather/README.md

-# Munch & Match
+# Munch & Match🌦️🍔🏀

-A modern weather app with food and sports recommendations built with Vite + React + TypeScript, powered by Google's Gemini AI.
+A modern weather app that pairs your forecast with delicious food and fun sports recommendations, powered by Google's Gemini AI.

 ## Features